liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/99-advanced-customization-with-ext-plugins.markdown

 3. Start the Liferay server.

-**Redeployment:** If you only added to your plugin or made modifications that don't affect the plugin deployment process, you can redeploy using the following
+**Redeployment:** If you only added to your plugin or made modifications that don't affect the plugin deployment process, you can redeploy using these steps:
-steps:

 - **Using Liferay IDE:** Right-click your plugin located underneath your server and select *Redeploy*.